Emulator Issues #9143

 Considering that MaJoR actually knows a thing or two about UI design (hey, guess what she does for a living), I don't mind if there's some "bias" towards her opinions being perceived as correct, especially if I'm around to disagree on the occasional point I find flaws in.

-#9 Updated by Lucario about 4 years ago
+#9 Updated by Lucario over 5 years ago

 You've got really good point here.
 It's like stashing away the options deep into menu where the new users weren't supposed to see and waste their time there.